jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

     def text(value):
         return f'I received: {value}'

   the terminal shows a passing test.
-This is called `string interpolation`_, I can use it to put values in strings_
+This is called `string interpolation`_, I can use it to put values in strings_.
+A string_ is any characters in between quotes e.g.

+  - ``'a string made with single quotes'``
+  - ``"a string made with double quotes"``
+  - ``'''a string made with triple single quotes'''``
+  - ``"""a string made with triple double quotes"""``

 ----